cssbristol/cssbristol.co.uk/_events/2020_06_11_stay_motivated.md

 Just hop onto the [discord server](https://https://discord.gg/nYwbhf8) and join the *STAY MOTIVATED* channels every Monday and Thursday!

 There will be two sessions on each day with the first at 14:30-15:30 and the second at 20:00-21:00

+These sessions will be running until in person lectures return!